Material Icon Theme

 Custom SVG icons

 It's possible to add custom icons by adding a path to an SVG file which is located relative to the extension's dist folder.
-For example a custom SVG file called "sample.svg" can be placed in an icons folder next to VS Code's extensions folder:
+However, the restriction applies that the directory in which the custom icons are located must be within the

 In the settings.json the icon can be associated to a file name or file extension like this:

 Note: The custom file name must be configured in the settings without the file ending

 The following configuration can customize the folder icons.
 It is also possible to overwrite existing associations and create nice combinations.
 For example you could change the folder theme to "classic" and define icons only for the folder names you like.